See also: Packraft Deckbags

 Easily fitted, low-profile 22-litre bag with waterproof zip

-Cost: 99 euro from Anfibio Packrafting Store (supplied free for review)
+Cost: 99 euro from Anfibio Packrafting Store (supplied free for editorial work)

 Bag: 224g; straps 11g each (verified)